Precautions

 Jahid Onik's "How To Fix Sound Issues On Ubuntu"

-"inxi -A" to see most of the stack.
+inxi -A # to see most of the stack

-"fuser -v /dev/snd/*" to see what process is running sound system.
+fuser -v /dev/snd/* # to see what process is running sound system

-"sudo apt install pulseaudio-equalizer"
+sudo apt install pulseaudio-equalizer

-If speaker device disappears: do "pulseaudio -k"
+# If speaker device disappears:

-If no sound, maybe "sudo alsa force-reload"
+# If no sound, maybe:

-"apt list | grep alsa | grep installed"
+apt list | grep alsa | grep installed

 From someone on reddit 4/2021, about non-PipeWire system: